 The iPhone battery case market is dominated by Chinese imports, and some are better than others.

 The Savfy Battery Case for iPhone 6 (£14.99/US$17.99 - without stand) and iPhone 6s is one of the better battery cases available online.
 It’s slimmer than a Mophie but with a large battery capacity – 3,200mAh, which is just under the top Mophie’s 3,300mAh but above the less expensive Mophie battery cases.

 That level of extra power should easily power up a faded iPhone for at least one full charge.

 It’s a two-part design, with a solid-looking bumper and hard-shell backplate, which features a handy LED battery-level indicator.
 You fit the iPhone into the backplate, then snap the bumper over.
 Taking the bumper off was a bit fiddly, but you may not need to do this too often.

 At 102g it’s around the same weight as the other recommended iPhone battery cases, although the Tylt Slider’s clever two-part design is still our favourite for lightweight protection and a separate battery case only when you need it.

 Although supposedly Apple certified we did get an initial “This accessory is not certified and may not work reliably with this iPhone”.
 However, another push on the button and charging started immediately.

-Apart from its lightweight and apparently robust design, plus decent battery capacity, the main appeal of the Savfy Battery Case is it’s online price of just £21.99 on Amazon.
-Savfy has cheaper, but we prefer this model to the others reviewed here later.
+Apart from its lightweight and apparently robust design, plus decent battery capacity, the main appeal of the Savfy Battery Case is it’s online price of under £20/US$20 on Amazon.

 It comes with a charging cable and pass-through jack so that angled headphone jacks will fit.